kindiebitew/sediment-yield-analysis/README.md

 # Sediment Yield Analysis for Gilgel Abay and Gumara Watersheds

-This repository contains Python scripts for analyzing sediment yields in the Gilgel Abay and Gumara watersheds, as described in the manuscript submitted to *Journal of Hydrology* (Bitew, 2025).
+This repository contains Python scripts for analyzing sediment yields in the Gilgel Abay and Gumara watersheds, as described in the manuscript submitted to *Journal of Hydrology* (Worku, 2025).

 ## Repository Structure
 - `code/`: Contains Python scripts for data processing and analysis.